nfroze/Project-6-AI-Chrome-Extension/README.md

 1. **Navigate** to any LinkedIn post
 2. **Choose** your weapon:
    - Hit "🥱 TLDR" for a concise summary
-   - Hit "🔥 Roast" for entertainment value
+   - Hit "🔥 ROAST" for entertainment value
 3. **Extension** grabs the post text from the page
 4. **Sends** it to my backend server
 5. **Server** asks Claude AI to work its magic